Zamorano: History

 The school was founded in 1941 by Samuel Zemurray (1877–1961) a Russian born American and president of the United Fruit Company.
 Mr. Zemurray set out to create a high quality agricultural education centre, devoted to the training of youth from throughout the region.
 To carry out this dream, he recruited Dr. Wilson Popenoe, a renowned botanist and horticulturist of the time who had extensive experience in the region, and had already organised the Lancetilla Botanical Gardens in Honduras.

 Popenoe travelled for several weeks in 1941, exploring the Central American highlands to develop the project.
 He finally chose an estate of approximately 15 km² in the valley of the Yeguare, some 30 kilometres from the Honduran capital.
 The name Zamorano is that of the family from the province of Zamora, Spain that originally owned the estate.

 Construction of the school began in late 1941.
 Dr. Popenoe became the Founding Director of the new institution and held that post until 1957.

 Campus

 The university is located on a large campus.
 The entire property lies on approximately 70 km², including natural forests and two micro basins, large productive areas, many places for recreation and various buildings.
 There are green areas, paths and lagoons harbouring numerous wild species that have found natural shelter on the Zamorano campus.

-Zamorano has many areas/spots that are host to species that are both native to the region and exotic from all over the tropical world.
-Thanks to its long and distinguished tradition in biological science research, Zamorano currently has one of the largest herbaria in Latin America.
-The Paul Standley Herbarium hosts close to 300,000 classified specimens from Meso-America that are available to the students.
-Its collection of pests and beneficial insects is also in the neighbourhood of 200,000 specimens.
-Many are the result of research done by Zamorano's specialists and the contributions of its students.
+Zamorano hosts flora and fauna both endemic to the region and from across the tropics.
+The university is home to one of the largest herbaria in Latin America, The Paul Standley Herbarium, which houses over 300,000 classified specimens from Meso-America.

 The campus is home to more than 1000 resident students on the campus eleven months of every year.
 An area of 200,000 m² is set aside for student dorms.
 An area of 70,000 m² is used for various aspects.